serifluous/tipped/readme.md

 - Had to change "Any" argument in calculateTip to "AnyObject" to be able to drag Value Changed event for the tipControl to the function
 - Used a tutorial (http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/) to add custom font, but couldn't find an easy way to change the system font
+- Found a way to replace the font for UISegmentedControl (http://stackoverflow.com/questions/27940042/how-to-change-font-size-and-font-name-of-uisegmentedcontrol-programmatically-on) and also fiddled with AppDelegate (http://stackoverflow.com/questions/34559989/swift-application-didfinishlaunchingwithoptions-method)
+- Used a tutorial (https://www.raywenderlich.com/113674/ios-animation-tutorial-getting-started) for animations

 ## License